ragundo/exportmaps/README.md

 ## Support
 You can use Github's Issues to get support about the plugin.
 Also you can contact me in #dfhack on IRC freenode.

-## Support
-You can use Github's Issues to get support about the plugins.
-Also you can contact me in #dfhack on IRC freenode.

 ## Thanks to
 Warmist, Lethosor, Japa, Q, Angavrilov and all the wonderful people of #dfhack in freenode.
 Without its support, this plugin could not have been developed!!!.